-On the Starter command “take your marks” athletes shall take up their starting position.
+On the Starter command “take your marks” all Athletes shall take up their starting position.
 When starting from a fixed platform, some part of the body must be in contact with the platform.

-The Starter will give the starting signal when he considers all athletes are ready.
+The Starter will give the starting signal when he considers all Athletes are ready.